What You Need to Know

 2. Complete your Graduation Application

-The Graduation Application can be submitted online or stop by the Registrar’s Office to fill it out.
-You will not be considered a degree candidate or be eligible for commencement until your Graduation Application is submitted.
+Submit the Graduation Application online or stop by the Registrar’s Office to fill it out.
+You will not be considered a degree candidate or be eligible for commencement participation until your Graduation Application is received.
+Applications should be submitted by mid-term of the Fall semester of your graduating year.

 3. Prepare for Commencement

 Various offices will be sending information to your SPO throughout the year regarding graduation and the commencement ceremony.
-Information will be sent only to those students who have filled out a graduation application.
+Information will be sent only to those students who have submitted a graduation application.

-Once you have completed all degree requirements, your degree will be posted on your official transcript and your diploma will be mailed.
+Once you have completed all degree requirements, your degree will be posted on your official transcript and your diploma will be mailed approximately 4-6 weeks following your graduation date.

-The Graduation Application is required in order to be considered a degree candidate and be included in the commencement ceremony.
-Complete the form below or in person in the Registrar’s Office by mid-term of the Fall semester of your graduating year.
+The Graduation Application is required in order to be considered a degree candidate and be included as a participant in the commencement ceremony.
+Complete the form online or in person in the Registrar’s Office by mid-term of the Fall semester of your graduation year.

-In order to participate in a ceremony, you must have earned 116 hours by the end of May.
+In order to participate in the ceremony, you must be on track to have earned at least 116 hours by the end of May.

 Transcripts and Diplomas

 Degrees are posted to official transcripts after final grades are submitted and program evaluations are reviewed for completion.
-Your diploma will be mailed to your permanent address.
+Your diploma will be mailed to your permanent address approximately 4-6 weeks following your graduation date.

 Replacement diplomas are available for a fee and can be requested by contacting the Registrar’s office at email@example.com.